mrbusche/recipesapp/posts/vegan-chickpea-stirfry-bowl.md

 - Preheat over to 450
 - Place chickpeas on baking sheet and toss with 1/8 cup of olive oil
 - Roast for 15-18 minutes, shaking about 10 minutes in
-- Add onion, garlic, giner, chestnuts, and corn to a bowl and toss
+- Add onion, garlic, ginger, chestnuts, and corn to a bowl and toss
 - Heat in a skillet for 8-10 minutes
 - Make stir fry sauce
 - Add sauce and broccoli to skillet, cook until broccoli is done